 If you write the estimates, file the insurance supplements, and hold the top property-manager relationships personally, a buyer sees risk rather than a business.
 Roofing is uniquely owner-concentrated because the insurance-supplement knowledge (which carriers respond to which language, what photo documentation works) often lives in one person's head.
 Without a documented Sales Manager + Production Manager, search-fund and SBA-backed buyers discount hard for it.

-Insurance work ages on a fundamentally different schedule than retail (60–180 days while carriers process supplements), so your DSO appears broken when it's actually normal for the segment.
+Insurance work ages on a fundamentally different schedule than retail (60–180 days while carriers process supplements), so how long you take to get paid (your DSO) looks like a problem when it's actually normal for the segment.
 If you can't show insurance-AR separately, the buyer assumes collection problems and discounts working capital — even if your eventual collection rate is 95%+.

 Roofing Sales Reps build personal books worth $500K–$2M in annual revenue.
 Without non-solicit agreements signed BEFORE deal talks, a buyer prices the leakage risk — what happens when your top closer goes to a competitor with the customer list.
 This is one of the most fixable buyer attacks, and one most owners haven't addressed.